jonbra/MBV-INFx410/transcriptomics_exercise.md

 Download the fastqc reports of the trimmed reads.

 # Exercise 2 - Mapping
 We use TopHat2 to map the trimmed reads to the genome.
 We also include the published gene annotation to obtain gene counts of the original genes and to potentially discover new genes.
-The mapping takes about 4:30 min.
+The mapping takes about 17 min, so do this before you go to lunch.
 Run the following commands:

 ```
 module load tophat/2.1.1
 module load bowtie2/2.2.9 # bowtie2 is the actual mapper
 module load samtools/1.3.1 # needed to process files

-tophat -G /genome_transcriptome/ML2.2.nogene.gff3 -p 8 --library-type fr-firststrand -o mapping /genome_transcriptome/Ml_genome trimmed_R1_file trimmed_R2_file
+tophat -G genome_transcriptome/ML2.2.nogene.gff3 -p 8 --library-type fr-firststrand genome_transcriptome/Ml_genome trimmed_R1_file trimmed_R2_file &
 ```

 # Exercise 3 - Counting gene expression

-First, sort the mapping file:
+First, sort the mapping file (remember to load samtools if you haven't):

-`samtools sort -O bam -T tmp -n mapping/accepted_hits.bam -o mapping/accepted_hits_sorted.bam`
+`samtools sort -O bam -T tmp -n tophat_out/accepted_hits.bam -o tophat_out/accepted_hits_sorted.bam` (takes 1-2 min).

 Install and run HTSeq